Clinical Research Training - Paediatric Research Academic Initiative in SickKids Emergency (PRAISE)

 This position primarily provides the opportunity to learn about practicality of conducting research in a clinical setting.
 During each six month term, you will receive some formal instruction on research methods.
 If you plan to pursue a career in clinical research, you are likely to benefit from having clinical research experience on your CV.
 Many motivated PRAISE participants, either alongside or following their PRAISE experience, have had the opportunity to be involved more extensively in individual research projects.

 You will gain valuable clinical experience communicating with families in the ED.
 Additionally, having the opportunity to work alongside experienced clinical staff will provide better insight into paediatric emergency medicine and offers the opportunity to cultivate collaborative relationships with medical professionals that will helpful if you are considering a medical career.

 What type of research is going on?

 Current studies are focused on areas of care that directly affect thousands of children in the ED every year.
-Studies include but are not limited to, children with asthma, bronchiolitis, gastroenteritis, cardiac arrest, brain injury, concussion, complex care and paediatric fractures.
+Studies include but are not limited to, children with asthma, gastroenteritis, concussions, complex disorders, sedation and paediatric injuries.